Trainspotting (novel): Section 2: Relapsing

-Renton, Begbie and their girlfriends meet up for a drink before going to a party, but it ends when Begbie throws a glass off a balcony, hitting someone and splitting open their head, setting off a huge pub brawl.
+Renton, Begbie and their girlfriends meet up for a drink before going to a party, but it ends when Begbie throws a glass off a balcony, hitting someone and splitting open their head, setting off a pub brawl.

-In another scene, Tommy comes around to Renton's flat (shortly after Renton relapsed) after being dumped by his girlfriend.
-Renton reluctantly gives him some heroin, setting off Tommy's gradual decline into addiction, HIV/AIDS, and later, death.
+Tommy visits Renton's flat (shortly after Renton relapsed) after being dumped by his girlfriend.
+Renton reluctantly gives him heroin, setting off Tommy's decline into addiction, HIV/AIDS, and later, death.

-Later, Renton's brother Billy and his friends Lenny, Naz Peasbo, and Jackie are waiting for their friend Granty to arrive for a game of cards, as he is holding the money pot.
-They later find out that Granty is dead and his girlfriend has disappeared with the money, prompting them to beat Jackie, whom they knew to have been sleeping with her.
+Later, Renton's brother Billy and his friends Lenny, Naz, Peasbo, and Jackie are waiting for their friend Granty to arrive for a game of cards, as he is holding the money pot.
+They later find out that Granty is dead and his girlfriend disappeared with the money, prompting them to beat Jackie, whom they knew to have been sleeping with her.

 Section 3: Kicking Again

-Begbie and Lexo have pulled an unknown crime, so Begbie decides to lie low in London with Renton.
-The chapter called 'Inter Shitty' covers their train journey.
+Begbie and Lexo pull a crime, so Begbie decides to lie low in London with Renton.

-Spud manages to kick heroin, and visits his grandmother, where his mixed-race uncle Dode is staying.
-He recounts the trouble that Dode has had with racism growing up, particularly an event when he and Spud went to a pub and were assaulted by white power skinheads.
+Spud kicks heroin, and visits his grandmother, where his mixed-race uncle Dode is staying.
+Dode has had many troubles with racism growing up.
+One day, he and Spud went to a pub and were assaulted by skinheads.
 This abuse led to a fight, which left Dode hospitalised, where Spud visits him.

-Renton has kicked heroin and is restless.
+Renton kicks heroin and is restless.
 He picks up a girl at a nightclub, Dianne, unaware that she is only fourteen.
 He is later forced to lie to her parents at breakfast the following morning.
-Despite his guilt and discomfort, he sleeps with Dianne again when she shows up at his flat.
-Spud, Renton and Sick Boy take some ecstasy and stroll to the Meadows where an excited Sick Boy and Renton try to kill a squirrel but stop after Spud becomes upset by their actions towards the animal.
-He states to the reader that you can't love yourself if you hurt animals as it's wrong and compares their innocence to that of Simon's dead baby Dawn.
-He also states that squirrels are "lovely" and "free" and that "that's maybe what Rents can't stand" indicating Mark envies those he feels are completely unbound and free.
-Mark is ashamed and Spud forgives him quickly and the pair embrace, before Simon breaks them up.
+Despite his guilt and discomfort, he sleeps with Dianne again when she appears at his flat.
+Spud, Renton and Sick Boy take ecstasy and stroll to the Meadows where Sick Boy and Renton try to kill a squirrel but stop after Spud becomes upset, remembering Dawn.
+Mark is ashamed and Spud forgives him.